Last updated: July 31, 2026 · By Adrian Lefler

 - Core Web Vitals

-- Time to First Byte (TTFB): How fast your server responds
+- Time to First Byte (TTFB): how fast your server responds, aim for under 200 ms

-These numbers tell you where the bottlenecks are—whether it’s hosting, images, code, or scripts—and they help you prioritize fixes for both Google rankings and AI readiness.
+These numbers show where the bottlenecks are: hosting, images, code, or scripts, so you can prioritize fixes for both Google rankings and AI readiness.
+Here’s how differently Google and AI search engines judge speed:

-Website Speed Requirements: Google SEO vs. AI Search Engines
+Website Speed targets: Google SEO vs. AI Search Engines

 Optimize Your Images (Your Biggest Speed Booster)